 5. Store the Identity Envelope With a Timestamp

-When you successfully retrieve an Identity Envelope from the Envelope API , store the envelope in a first-party cookie or local storage called _lr_env.
+When you successfully retrieve an Identity Envelope from the Envelope API , store the envelope in a first-party cookie or local storage based on the type of identifiers.
 Before doing so, you must encode the entire Envelope API response with Base64.

 Encode The Entire Envelope API Response

-When you are able to successfully retrieve an Identity Envelope from the Envelope API, the Envelope API response will look like:
+When you successfully retrieve an Identity Envelope from the Envelope API, the Envelope API response will look like:

-The Base64 encoded envelope value can then be stored in a first-party cookie or local storage called _lr_env.
+The Base64 encoded envelope value can then be stored in a first-party cookie or local storage.
+Different cookie and storage keys are used depending on the type of envelope/identifiers you receive. _lr_env.

 Storing the Envelope in a First-Party Cookie